 The following simplified illustration describes this but omits any discussion of the Optics, Physics, and the math behind the refraction of light through glass filter media.

-In this example when a glass filter is inserted between the lens and the camera sensor, the focal point is now about 1/3 of the filter thickness behind the sensor plane.
-Genie Nano-5G filters are specified as 1mm thick.
+In this example, when a glass filter is inserted between the lens and the camera sensor, the focal point is now about 1/3 of the filter thickness behind the sensor plane.